 A wave of witch panic went over Sweden in the years 1668-77 after a rumor started that witches were targeting children and abducting their souls in their sleep to offer them to the Devil.
 In one case, the Torsaaker trial, 71 people were beheaded and burned after a fanatical priest had forced local children to testify against them.

 It used to be said that the Gestapo had a spy on every corner looking for anyone who might be a threat to the Reich.
 Actually, the civilians would use the Gestapo to settle old scores.

 A modern one is the outgrowth of the Pædo Hunt obsession.
 Anyone even accused will be instantly convicted in public opinion and their life ruined forever, even if they are completely exonerated or never actually charged with anything.
-In a lot of America it's risky for a man to appear in public with his daughter, much less exchange words with a child not his own.
+In many parts of America it's risky for a man to appear in public with his daughter, much less exchange words with a child not his own.

 The West Memphis Three are a trio of high school boys who spent nearly two decades imprisoned after they were convicted of murdering three young boys in the town of West Memphis, Arkansas.
 But the thing is, there was never any evidence actually linking the boys to the murders.
 During the trial the prosecution used the facts that the boys were social outcasts who wore black and listened to "satanic" Heavy Metal music as evidence that they must have been the ones who committed the murders.
 The jury bought it and the three boys were sent to prison.
 During the two decades that followed the conviction was criticized by legal experts and several documentaries were made supporting the release of the West Memphis Three.
 Finally, in August of 2011 the West Memphis Three were released after entering plea deals.